List of Torchwood characters: Beth Halloran

 Beth Halloran, played by Nikki Amuka-Bird, appears in "Sleeper".
 She is one of four alien sleeper agents in Cardiff belonging to Cell 114, but is totally unaware of this.
 She and three others were created and given human lives and memories to learn all they could about humans before her alien programming was activated, to commence their attack of Earth.
-After helping the team to track down the final agent, she pretends to intend on killing Gwen to provoke Torchwood into suicide by cop so that she does not one day experience the dehumanisation of having her alien consciousness awoken.
+After helping the team to track down the final agent, she pretends to intend on killing Gwen to provoke Torchwood into suicide by cop so that she does not one day experience the dehumanization of having her alien consciousness awoken.
 Like all sleepers of her species, Beth's arm can transform into a blade-like weapon and can deploy explosive devices, in addition to this she possesses a tight-knit protective force field (which also projects false humanoid vitals) and superhuman strength.
 According to the Torchwood website, her body is stored in the cryogenics area.